sparkfun/SparkFun_u-blox_GNSS_v3/README.md

 Likewise, when reading (getting) the configuration, you can specify ```VAL_LAYER_RAM``` or ```VAL_LAYER_DEFAULT```.
 The methods default to ```VAL_LAYER_RAM```.

-v3 provides a new way of reading (getting) values from the Configuration Interface: ```newCfgValget```, ```addCfgValget``` and ```sendCfgValget```. v3 also uses C++ Templates to make it easier to get and set the configuration without knowing the value data type.
+v3 provides a new way of reading (getting) values from the Configuration Interface: ```newCfgValget```, ```addCfgValget``` and ```sendCfgValget```.
 Please see the [VALSET and VALGET examples](./examples/VALGET_and_VALSET/) for more details.

 ```setPortOutput```, ```setPortInput``` and ```getPortSettings``` have been deleted.